Why attend Governor focus conference?

 - Oxleas NHS Foundation Trust

 Gill is a fellow of the Royal College of Physicians and the Faculty of Public Health and is a member of the Royal College of General Practitioners.
+While working in healthcare, she served on a large number of national committees and working groups.
+She has an honorary Doctorate of Science from City University and is a past President of the International Hospital Federation.
+She is a trustee of the Lloyds Bank Foundation and is a Patron of the Infection Prevention Society.

 Chris leads the organisation, with a particular emphasis on setting strategy, senior stakeholder management, acting as the principal public voice of the organisation and representing the provider sector on a range of NHS system level committees.